is-leeroy-jenkins/BudgetPy/README.md

 # BudgetPy
-Python prototyping for Budget Execution.
+Python prototyping, scripting, and for the Budget Execution application with jupyter lab/notebooks.